 But a lot of home buyers in Seattle don’t even realize this is an option.
 That’s why we’re blogging about it today.
 In fact, a survey conducted by Realtor.com last year found that 35% of respondents thought they had to make a down payment of 15% to 20% when buying a house.
 That’s just one of the many misconceptions on this topic.

 The truth is, it’s possible to make a lower investment while still qualifying for a mortgage loan.
 On top of that, most mortgage programs today allow for down payment help to be provided from family members and other approved sources.

 As you can see, there is nothing overly complicated about getting down payment help from family to buy a house in Seattle.
-And with home prices expected to continue rising steadily from 2018, this kind of assistance is more useful than ever.
+And with home prices expected to continue rising steadily in 2020, this kind of assistance is more useful than ever.

 Seattle home buyers with limited funds saved up for a down payment can combine the gift strategy above with a mortgage loan that requires less money down.
 This would further reduce the financial burden of making an upfront investment.

 These days, borrowers can make a down payment in the 3% range and still qualify for a loan.
 For example, the FHA loan program requires a minimum investment equaling 3.5% of the purchase price or the appraised value.
 Conventional loans (which are not insured or guaranteed by the government) allow for down payments as low as 3% in some cases.

 The bottom line is that there is a lot of flexibility regarding the upfront investment on a home loan in Seattle.
 By using a mortgage loan with a relatively low investment requirement, combined with down payment assistance from a family member, home buyers in Seattle could minimize their out-of-pocket expenses.